TheKevinWang/thekevinwang.github.io/_posts/2022-08-07-VT-sandbox-detection.md

 Probing sandbox environments:

 I created .exe, .js, and .doc macro payloads that will use powershell to run various commands, such as `ls $env:userprofile\Desktop`, `netstat`, `ps`, wmi, etc to gather information about the host and upload it to Dropbox.
 This avoids the need to burn a C2 server.
-I found the .doc macro payload to be particularly effective in generating sandbox executions.
+I found the .doc macro payload to be particularly effective in generating sandbox executions, though this will likely change as attackers migrate away from macro payloads.
 I then uploaded the payload to VirusTotal, resulting in myrids of antiviruses running the payload in their sandboxes.
 After analyzing the data, I found numerous anamolies, such as:
 * the presence of multiple obvious "honey" files, such as "passwords.txt"
 * lack of network activity, such as absence of connections with TIME_WAIT, CLOSE_WAIT, FIN_WAIT state.